dzenbot/XCSwiftr/README.md

 ![contextual menu](./Documentation/Screenshots/screenshot_contextual_menu.png)

-A modal window will be presented, with the left text view for Objective-C and the left one,
+A modal window will be presented, with the left pane for Objective-C and the left one, for Swift.

 ![main view](./Documentation/Screenshots/screenshot_main.png)